westermo/app-demo/README.md

 The app-demo project follows the [Example layout][] proposed in the Buildroot manual.

-- `board/demo/${TARGET}`: Customizations for each target.
+- `board/demo/${TARGET}`: Customizations for each target
-- `configs/`: Default configurations.
+- `configs/`: Default configurations
-- `netbox/`: Git submodule pointing to the netbox repo which in turn contains a submodule reference to Buildroot.
+- `netbox/`: Git submodule pointing to the netbox repo which in turn contains a submodule reference to Buildroot
-- `output/`: All generated artifacts are stored in this here.
+- `output/`: All generated artifacts are stored in this here
-- `package/`: Recipes for building some piece of software, either by downloading a tarball or by referencing a directory in `src/`.
+- `package/`: Recipes for building some piece of software, either by downloading a tarball or by referencing a directory in `src/`
-- `src/`: Source code for the sample applications developed by Westermo.
+- `src/`: Source code for sample applications developed by Westermo

 This is an _example_ of how an external Buildroot tree can be set up and structured, most of it can be changed to better suit the needs of both